edl78/weed_training/readme.md

 - There is an optional WASP contributed segmentation dataset, it can be uploaded to cvat via `docker-compose -f docker-compose-upload-wasp-segmentation-data-cvat.yml up` and assumes the data folder with images named wasp is located in the fielddata folder.

 ### Training
+All training depend on pickle files.
+These can be created (see Auto-annotations section below) or found in the `artefacts` folder.
+To use the downloaded pickle files, they must be moved from the artefacts folder to the train folder according the set path variables above.
+The path to the pickle files to be used should be set in the variables `TRAINING_PICKLE_PATH` and `VALIDATION_PICKLE_PATH` in the `.env` file.
+Important to note that these paths are not host paths but rather paths as seen from the inside of the container using them.
+Thus any pickle file must be found somewhere under the `train` folder as mounted by the docker-compose file.

+To start training, the main docker-compose is used, run: `docker-compose up -d` (i.e. run without specific docker-compose file, run without -d for console output).
+To run interactive `run_training.sh` can be used to run interactive if so desired.
+Fill in missing usernames and passwords in the `run_training.sh` shell script before starting it.

+#### For fast-track

+#### Complete

 Use these for training
-- To start training, the main docker-compose is used, run: `docker-compose up -d` (run without -d for console output).
-- run_training.sh can be used to run interactive if so desired.
-Fill in missing usernames and passwords in the shell script.
+-
+-
 - The trained networks can then be found in the mapped folder train or /train in the container.
 A file with optimal training parameters is also located together with the network.
 - Bayesian hyper parameter search is implemented with the Sherpa library.
 Use this by setting `run_hpo`: 1 in `code/settings_file_gt_train_val.json` under respective network.
 - Watch the hyper parameter tuning on localhost:8880 and the training and validation losses for all runs on localhost:6006 after pointing your local tensorboard to code/runs/name_of_the_run